scipy-conference/scipy-conference/mailings/program_committee/final_instructions.rst

 Have you registered?
 ----------------------------

 All speakers and poster presenters need to register (https://conference.scipy.org/scipy2013/registration.php).
-We regret that we cannot waive the fees of presenters.
 We are a community conference and can't waive these fees as they are essential to keeping the conference at the high quality it is.
 Those of you whom have not yet registered may receive a reminder email soon.

 Once you've registered, you'll be able to suggest BoFs http://conference.scipy.org/scipy2013/bofs.php and Sprints